3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ```
 ## sign

 **Description:** Performs the sign function on the input "A" and writes the result to the output "result".
+If the input is less than zero this function returns -1, if the input is greater than zero this function returns 1, and if the input is equal to zero this function returns 0.

 **Inputs:**